pawatsethaput/OpenBank/REST-API-V1.1.md

                 "views_available": [
                     {
                         "view": {
-                            "name": "view 1 e.g. anonymous",
+                            "name": "public / team / ...",
-                            "description": "this is the public view of the account" }
+                            "description": "eg this is the public view of the account" }
                     }
                 ]